 Yes.
 See the HB-REX project directory by following the links on this page to view all of the research opportunities available.
 You may apply for up to three projects - each application is for a specific project, so you will have to repeat the application process for each project you wish to apply to.
 Mentors will interview candidates on the basis of these applications.

 Do I get paid for working as an HB-REX intern?

-Yes, the summer wage in 2015 will be $16/hr full-time for 8-10 weeks.
+Yes, the summer wage in 2020 was $18.75/hr full-time for 8-10 weeks.
 Compensation is made in the form of a stipend based on a good-faith estimate of total hours worked; 100% of this stipend is paid in advance to cover housing and other living expenses.

 Is summer housing available?

 Yes, HB-REX interns have the option of living in campus housing over the summer.
 Students interested in living on campus will request housing directly through an online web form and will pay for it from the HB-REX stipend.
 Note that living on campus is not a requirement for participating in HB-REX.
 Students involved in fieldwork with a faculty mentor at an off-campus research site must also pay for room and board expenses from their HB-REX stipend.